DrTimothyAldenDavis/GraphBLAS/Source/README.txt

 SPDX-License-Identifier: Apache-2.0

-This folder, GraphBLAS/Source, contains all the primary source files for GraphBLAS, an internal include files that are meant for internal inclusion in GraphBLAS itself.
+This folder, GraphBLAS/Source, contains all the primary source files for GraphBLAS, and internal include files that are meant for internal inclusion in GraphBLAS itself.
 They should not be included in end-user applications.